getlantern/cmuxprivate/README.md

 cmuxprivate
 ===========

-Contains plugins for https://github.com/getlantern/cmux that reference private repositories (cmux itself is a public repository)
+Originally used for plugins https://github.com/getlantern/cmux that reference private repositories (cmux itself is a public repository), but should now just be cleaned up and removed.

 psmux